MachEye

-MachEye is an American technology company that produces software using natural search and AI-powered analytics.
-Its software presents data insights as interactive audio-visuals.

-The company is based in San Jose, California.
+MachEye was an American company that developed software for business analytics.
+The company was based in San Jose, California.

+Its software presented data insights as interactive audio-visuals.

 History

 MachEye was founded in 2018 by Ramesh Panuganty.
-Panuganty previously founded Drastin, the conversational analytics platform that was later acquired by Splunk to improve search-based analytics and intuity in Splunk.
+Panuganty previously founded Drastin, the conversational analytics platform that was later acquired by Splunk to improve search-based analytics and intuitiveness in Splunk.

-In 2020, they launched an AI-powered platform.
-In October 2020, they raised $4.6 million in seed funding, backed by Canaan Partners and West Wave Capital.
+In October 2020, MachEye raised $4.6 million in seed funding, backed by Canaan Partners and West Wave Capital.

+In May 2024, the company was acquired by Verint.

 Services

 MachEye's platform uses technologies such as artificial intelligence, machine learning, natural language processing, natural language generation, and text-to-speech.
 MachEye's AI technology generates audio-visual reports based on users' data.
 MachEye can also generate reports based on an analysis of users' search history on its platform.

 MachEye's platform can connect to cloud data sources such as Amazon Redshift, Microsoft's Synapse, Google's BigQuery, and Snowflake Computing's CDP.